harvard-lil/website-static/README.md

 Those containers need to be running for you to build, re-build, or view the website.

 You have three options for building/re-building the website:
-- ```docker-compose exec jekyll grunt``` will build the dev ("expanded", non-minified, non-optimized) version of the site, then will start listening for changes to the app and assets/src directories.
+- ```make listen``` or ```docker-compose exec jekyll grunt``` will build the dev ("expanded", non-minified, non-optimized) version of the site, then will start listening for changes to the app and assets/src directories.
 It will rebuild on each save/change.
 The initial build after cloning the repo will be the slowest.
 Each subsequent rebuild should be shorter.
 To stop the process, press control + c.
 For the dev version of the site, head to http://localhost:8080/.
 - ```make dev``` or ```docker-compose exec jekyll grunt build:dev``` will build the dev ("expanded", non-minified, non-optimized) version of the site, and then return.
 For the dev version of the site, head to http://localhost:8080/.
 - ```make prod``` or ```docker-compose exec jekyll grunt build:prod``` will build the production (compressed) version of the site, and then return.
 For the prod version of the site, head to http://localhost:8081/.

 When you are done, use `make down` or `docker-compose stop` to stop your containers.

 If something is wrong with your environment and you'd like to blast away your docker images and start completely fresh, run ```docker-compose down --rmi local```.
 The next time you attempt to start your containers, Docker will build you a new image automatically.

 ### Working on the build environment